Frequently Asked Questions

 • What about "Out of Network" Benefits?

-You can email or text it to the office at (626) 709-3494 (we have secure HIPAA-compliant and end-to-end encrypted technology platforms).
-Ultimately, you are responsible for verifying your coverage.
-You will also be responsible for paying for our services upfront and seeking reimbursement from your insurance company if you choose to do so (that is the Out-of-Network process).
+For clinical neuropsychological evaluations only, if you have a PPO plan, it is possible to seek potential reimbursement for services.
+Since we do not contract with insurance companies, we do not have a medical biller on staff.
+Therefore, you are responsible for verifying your coverage.
+You will also be responsible for paying for our services upfront and seeking potential reimbursement from your insurance company after the completion of the service (this is the Out-of-Network process).
 We will provide you with what we call a “super bill” detailing services and the appropriate codes.
-Contact your insurance company and ask about your “Out of Network Coverage” for a neuropsychological or psychological evaluation.

 Questions to ask: